 Inpatient or residential treatment plans can offer a regulated atmosphere and around-the-clock supervision for people with serious substance misuse problems.
 These programs typically span from 30 to 90 days and can involve individual and group therapy, and other activities such as yoga and art therapy.

-Outpatient treatment programs can be a good alternative for people who have a secure living environment and support system.
+Outpatient treatment programs may be an alternative treatment modality for people who have a secure living environment and support system.
 These programs usually consist of weekly therapy sessions and may include medication management.
 Aftercare, such as sober living facilities, support groups, and continuing therapy can be of help for individuals to remain abstinent and prevent relapse.

 Contact Asheville Recovery Center for Help

 If you or a loved one has been mixing Ritalin and alcohol, you need to know that this is considered drug abuse.
 If you want to avoid the long-term and short-term consequences, you need to reach out to an addiction treatment professional.
-Contact Asheville Recovery Center to learn about the range of personalized treatment options we offer at our North Carolina facility.
+Visit Asheville Recovery Center or Call us today to learn about the range of personalized treatment options we offer at our North Carolina facility.